johon-lituobang/REDS_Central_Moments/README.md

 This is originally combined with REDS: Invariant Moments into a single paper, but now I think it is better to present it as a single paper.

-If you are interested, feel free to share it and contact tl@biomathematics.org, for more materials available by request.
+If you are interested, feel free to share it or contact tl@biomathematics.org, for more materials available by request.